 Zoloft had a lot of stuff.
 A lot of stuff.
 He was a single cat and he had five cat towers.
 I was constantly seeing new things that I thought he’d like (and many I thought he wouldn’t as not all cat products are good cat products) and I had little self-control when it came to him.
 After he was gone, there was a lot of stuff that was left.

 As you’re probably in the midst of grief right now like I was (and still am, honestly), you may have a hard time thinking of what to do next.
-I want to present a few options and suggestions of ways you can move forward so that even though you may not have your full mental capacity to think things through immediately, you can hopefully make an informed choice.
+I want to present a few options and suggestions for what to do.
+Even though you may not have your full mental capacity to think things through immediately, you can hopefully make an informed choice.

 Perishable Items

-We’ll start with the thing that needs to be dealt with first which is anything that could expire.
+We’ll start with the thing that needs to be dealt with first which is anything that could expire or is edible like tasty treats or food.
 Since it isn’t going to be safe for a cat to consume forever, you’ll have less time to make a choice about what to do with it.
 Thankfully, this one is usually pretty straightforward.

 Opened Items